 It is practically impossible to ensure that anything is absolutely secure, but you can guarantee that I use the best security practices where possible.
 This blog is only available over HTTPS, and uses practically every HTTP header possible to try and ensure that all the content is served as intended.
+At the time of writing, it also achieved a maximum score on UpGuard.
 As with anything else on this site, if you spot something that is missing or needs improving, please let me know!

 Easily and Consistently Deployed

-This website is built and deployed using a single script!
-This not only saves time and prevents dull repetition, but also mistakes made during manual copy-paste builds.
-My public repositories take this a step further, and use CI/CD services like AppVeyor and Travis to instantly build code, run unit tests and push packages to managers like NuGet where necessary.
+This not only saves time, but prevents dull repetition and possible mistakes from manual copy-paste builds.
+My public repositories use other CI/CD services like AppVeyor and Travis to instantly build code, run unit tests and push packages to managers such as NuGet where necessary.